-WFP Nov.
-28, 1969As interior construction was still taking place the first, and largest, tenant moved in.
+As the interior construction was still taking place, the first, and largest, tenant moved in.

-In recent years the plaza around the Richardson building has received some artistic attention.
+In recent years the plaza around the Richardson Building has received some artistic attention.

 In 2000 Leo Mol's 'Tree Children' was installed near the front entrance.
 In 2007, to mark the 150th anniversary of James Richardson and Sons Ltd., the company commissioned Seal River Crossing by Peter Swatzky.
-New lighting for the plaza and to light the exterior of the building were also added.
+New lighting for the plaza area and to illuminate the exterior of the building were also added.